vburlbl/cleantalk-spam-protect/readme.txt

 * WooCommerce review form.
 * no CAPTCHA, no questions, no counting animals, no puzzles, no math.

-The plugin is a client application for anti-spam cloud service <a href="http://cleantalk.org" target="_blank">cleantalk.org</a>.
+The plugin is a client application for anti-spam cloud service cleantalk.org.
 CleanTalk daily prevents 5k web-sites from spam bots.

 == Installation ==